hpc2n/selecting-modules/docs/programs.md

 ## Specialized Applications

 For most specialized packages (Amber, GROMACS, Nextflow, VASP, etc), unless there is reason to believe it is included in a larger package or you include a spurious non-alphanumeric character, `ml spider` will tell you whether it is installed or not.
-If the full name of a module includes `CUDA`, then the relevant `CUDA` version will typically be loaded automatically.
+If the full name of a module includes `CUDA`, then the relevant `CUDA` version will typically be loaded automatically, without the need to choose a CUDA-containing toolchain.

 !!! important

-    Some specialized modules (e.g., Abaqus, Gaussian, and VASP) require users to provide license numbers, explicitly affirm license agreements, or otherwise contact the local HPC center's support staff about being added to the licensed user group.
+    Some specialized modules (e.g., Abaqus, Gaussian, and VASP) are license-restricted.
 If you run `ml spider` on a specific version of licensed software, the description may (as with VASP) or may not (as with Gaussian) specify that a license is required.
 It is encumbant on users to determine the licensing requirements of specialized software packages.

 ### Example: OpenFOAM

 As usual, we start by checking the versions available with `ml spider OpenFOAM` (or `ml avail OpenFOAM` at a facility like NSC where all modules are visible regardless of the presence of prerequisites).

-An example output might look like this (from COSMOS at LUNARC):
+An example output might look like this (from Cosmos):

 ```bash
 $ ml spider OpenFOAM